y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jan 21, 2023</time> Attended meetings and worked on the team randomizer.

-- <time>Jan 20, 2023</time> Attended meeting and worked on team randomizer.
+- <time>Jan 20, 2023</time> Attended meeting and worked on the team randomizer.

 - <time>Jan 18, 2023</time> Worked on team randomizer and documents.